 Step 2.
 Install dependencies.

 Step 3.
 Installing Wetty.

-After installing these dependencies, clone the GitHub repository using the following command below:
+After installing these dependencies, now we clone Wetty from the GitHub repository using the following command below:

 git clone https://github.com/krishnasrinivas/wetty cd wetty npm install